-1 Includes upriver brights only (excludes influence by Spring Creek NFH Tules).
+Includes upriver brights only (excludes influence by Spring Creek NFH Tules).

-- 1.2.1.
+1.2.1.
 Facilities Description.
-Adult fish passage facilities at Bonneville Dam consist of two main fishway segments. - 1.2.1.1.
+Adult fish passage facilities at Bonneville Dam consist of two main fishway segments.

+- 1.2.1.1.
 The Powerhouse One collection channel and A-branch ladder join the south spillway entrance and B-branch ladder at the junction pool at the Bradford Island ladder to form the Bradford Island fishway.
 The downstream migration channel (DSM) is also used for adult passage from September 15 through December 15.
-The system consists of 12" orifices, six STSs and VBSs, and a migration channel that runs south and out the ice and trash sluiceway.
+The system consists of 12" orifices, six STSs and VBSs, and a migration channel that runs south and out the ice and trash sluiceway. - 1.2.1.2.

-- 1.2.1.2.
 The Cascades Island ladder at the north side of the spillway is connected to the Washington shore ladder by the upstream migrant transportation (UMT) channel.
 The Powerhouse Two collection channel and north and south monoliths join the UMT to form the Washington shore fishway. - 1.2.1.3.
 Bradford Island, Cascades Island and the Washington shore fishways have counting stations.
 The Washington Shore ladder has an adult fish sampling facility.
 All four collection systems have auxiliary water supplies for fish attraction. - 1.2.2.
-Adult Migration Timing.
-Upstream migrants are present at the project throughout the year and adult passage facilities are operated year round.
-Because passage through the winter months is relatively light, fish counting is by video rather than visual counting, primarily to monitor winter steelhead passage. - 1.2.2.1.
-The adult fish count schedule is shown in Table BON-3. - 1.2.2.2.
+Adult Migration Timing and Counting.
+Upstream migrants are present at Bonneville Dam throughout the year and adult passage facilities are operated year round.
+Adult fish (salmon, steelhead, shad, and lamprey) are normally counted year round (Table BON-3), and these data appear daily (or every three days during video counting periods) on the Corps adult count website.
+Migration timing data for these species, except shad, appear in Table BON-4.
+Sturgeon and bull trout are also counted and recorded on the WDFW fish counters' daily summary sheet comments section, and these data are summarized in the Annual Fish Passage Report, but do no appear on the Corps daily website total due to relative infrequency of passage. - 1.2.2.1.
+The adult fish counting schedule is shown in Table BON-3.
+Because fish passage from November through March is relatively light, fish counting is done by video rather than visual counting, primarily to monitor winter steelhead passage, especially ESA-listed winter steelhead. - 1.2.2.2.
 Annual winter maintenance of adult fish facilities is scheduled from December 1 through February (in-water work period) to minimize the impact on upstream migrants and to minimize adult fall chinook and steelhead fallback.